MicrocontrollersDev/Alternatives/docs/1.8.9/refraction_v4.md

 ## Remove

 * ModCore Container
-    * ModCore Container was a mod meant to give players ModCore before it was packaged in mods that needed it, therefore making ModCore Container no longer in use.
-ModCore has also now been superseded by Essential.
+    * ModCore is now EOL.
 * Player API
     * Player API is no longer used in any mods.
 * AutoWho
-    * Hypixel removed AutoWho's core functionality a few years ago.
+    * Ranked SkyWars is no longer a gamemode.
 * PerspectiveMod
     * PerspectiveMod is now **bannable** on Hypixel.
 * ChatTriggers (ctjs)